CatchMelodies/hifum.in/TRANSLATION.md

-///Please ignore this file, i will make a new one if we really add translations to this website!
+# Please ignore this file, i will make a new one if we really add translations to this website!
 # Translating

 * Go to <https://hifum.in/#translator-mode>, new buttons will appear on the top-left